ashutosh7i/night-owl/readme.md

 ## 💡 The Solution

 Night Owl 🦉 is a versatile, tag-based logging system designed to be simple, fast, and platform-independent.
-Built with C++ and SQLite at its core, it allows developers to define custom tags and easily send logs to a server for later retrieval based on these tags.
+Built with rust and SQLite at its core, it allows developers to define custom tags and easily send logs to a server for later retrieval based on these tags.

 ## ✨ Key Features